University Surplus Property

 Surplus property is all university owned unneeded property, including unclaimed, lost or abandoned property, regardless of age and condition.

-There are two types of surplus property at the University.
+There are three types of surplus property at the University:

-- Computer/Electronic Surplus, which is any electronic equipment and devices that has previously or may now contain University data.
+- Computer/Electronic Surplus is electronic equipment and devices that have previously or may now contain University data.

-- General, which is all other equipment, furniture, appliances, vehicles, etc.
+- General is all other equipment appliances, vehicles, etc.